 - SPARQL variables start with a ? and can match any node (resource or literal) in the RDF dataset - Triple patterns are just like triples, except that its parts can be replaced with variables - Queries may have several triple patterns, each ending with. - SELECT returns a table of values that satisfy the query

 FOAF Ontology

-- Revolves around the class Person - Aggregates data around persons, in terms of both resources and literals
+- Revolves around the class Person

+- Aggregates data around persons, in terms of both resources and literals

+- Associates

+persons, each

+to another

 FOAF Ontology